Bloomfield-SP17-CAT308/Project-3-Jackie-Carlos/README.md

 - Player visits a colorless world on death - This could be a cool addition!
 	- How could they exit?
 	- Could the player "accumulate or loss color power" of some sort?
-- Add toggleable controls screen with \
+- Add toggleable controls screen

 <br /><br /><br /><br />